About us

 Departments of the APW Association

-APW divides its tasks into various departments in order to pursue its goals efficiently.
-Each department takes on specific responsibilities and thus contributes to our joint success.
+The APW organizes its work into various departments to achieve its goals efficiently.
+Each department takes on specific responsibilities, contributing to our shared success.

 Presidium

-- Determining the «policy» of the APW in cooperation with the other departments
+- Defining "policy" of the APW in cooperation with the other departments

 - Making decisions and representing APW

-- Supporting and monitoring the implementation of the therapeutic principles of the model for all areas
+- Supporting and supervising the application of the model’s therapeutic principles across all areas

 - Building a sustainable network of specialists

-- Further development of the Affolter Model® in practice and theory (scientific work)
+- Further developing the Affolter Model® in practice and theory through scientific work

 PR/Marketing

-- Presentation of the Affolter Model® to the various target groups
+- Presenting the Affolter Model® to different target groups

-- Representation of the concept "externally" (advertisements, media work, course announcements, logo)
+- Representing the concept externally through advertising, media work, course announcements, and branding

-- Representing the concerns of people with sensory impairments and/or autism to the outside world
+- Advocating for the needs of people with perception impairments and/or autism

 Law

-- Representing and implementing the rights of APW vis-à-vis third parties
+- Representing and enforcing APW’s rights with third parties

-- Legal recognition of the model by third parties, thereby improving the integration of people with sensory impairments
+- Securing legal recognition of the model by third parties, thereby improving the integration of people with sensory impairments

-- Review of contracts and documents binding for APW
+- Reviewing contracts and documents that are binding for the APW

-- Developing a concept to secure long-term financial resources for the APW association and its tasks
+- Developing strategies to secure long-term financial resources for the APW and its activities

-- Establishing sustainable partnerships with organizations and institutions that support the APW association both ideally and financially
+- Building sustainable partnerships with organizations and institutions that support the APW both ideologically and financially

-- Presentation of the social benefits of the Affolter Model® for the purpose of innovative contacts with financial sources
+- Showcasing the social benefits of the Affolter Model® to foster innovative connections with funding sources

-- Development and implementation of ideas for working with relatives
+- Developing and implementing initiatives for engaging with relatives

-- Drawing up a financial plan for the APW Association in accordance with the requirements of the various departments and the available funds
+- Developing a financial plan for the APW in line with the needs of each department and available resources

-- Preparing the invoice and annual financial statements
+- Managing invoices and compiling the annual financial statements

-- Development and implementation of ideas for therapist work
+- Developing and implementing initiatives for therapist work

 - Implementation of teaching for all areas of life

-- Bringing practical experience with the Affolter Model® to the Board of Directors and putting forward ideas for discussion
+- Bringing practical experience with the Affolter Model® to the Board and contributing ideas for discussion